 - Adding a comment with information about an employee that is responsible for the KPI or business objective.

-- Adding a remark to show date-specific comments to your employees.
+- Adding date-specific comments to your employees.

 - Adding an alert so that your employees get notified when a new initiative is added.